 Find out more about science capital and the Science Museum group here.

 University College London & King’s College London

-Enterprising Science is underpinned by evidence-based research carried out by University College London and King’s College London.
-Find out more about the project research and teams at University College London and King’s College London.
+Enterprising Science was underpinned by evidence-based research that was carried out by University College London and King’s College London.
+You can find out more about the project research and teams at University College London and King’s College London.

-Enterprising science is supported by BP.
+Enterprising science was supported by BP.
 Find out more about BP’s role in the project and their commitment to STEM education.